SamirSim/NDT-IoTJ-2025/README.md

 - **`plot-results-split-boxplot.py`**: Generates comparative boxplots for different prediction approaches.
 - **`plot_results.py`**: Plots model results focusing on the 70% training data split.
 - **`print_common_configurations_table.py`**: Analyzes and prints statistics on retransmissions across common configurations.
+- **`clusterize_links_ranks.py`**: Clusterizes links according to their performance on similar configurations (the procedure is described in the paper).
+Return a dict containing the node ids in each cluster.
+- **`clusterize_links_pdr.py`**: Clusterizes links according to their mean PRR over all configurations.
+Return a dict containing the node ids in each cluster.
+- **`learn_combined_multiple_runs_clustering.py`**: Performs a training/testing process on the single, merged, k-NN and cluster-based techniques on the provided data.
+The clusters are specified in the beginning of the script.
+- **`test_generalization_clustering(_online).py`**: Tests the trained models with the data from each cluster on additional nodes (not existent in the original experiment) to evaluate the generalization precision.
+The online version consists in constantly refitting the model with data from the new link.
+- **`plot_results_clustering.py`**: Plot the obtained results for the cluster-based techniques.

 ### `code/expe/` - Experiment Firmware & Execution Scripts